JuanWork/JuanWork/README.md

   <summary>👨‍💻 More about me</summary>

   - 💬 <p>I am Juan, and I am from Brazil.
 My favorite hobbies are: listening to music, learning new software skills and developing in Java and JavaScript.
 I like to read books about IT and learning about the real world.
 I like to rum with my wife on the road.
 My dream is one day to talk English with people and to have a conversation with my daughter en English.
 The best days of my life were when my daughter had my first grandson and when I married my wonderful wife.
 Her name is Valdenusia.
 God bless her forever.</p>
 <p>Sure.
 His name is Nhoa.
-He is a little bay, but he is already three years old.
+He is a little baby, but he is already three years old.
 He is smart and handsome.
 He has blue eyes and blond hair.
 I always chat with him.
 I don’t live close to them, but technology makes communication easier for us.
 I have been married for 30 years.
 She likes running in green spaces, but in my city we can only run on the road very early.</p>

   - ⚡<p> My grandson is three years old.
 We use video calls like WhatsApp.
 My wife and I always go to the movies, shopping, and on motorcycle rides, and at night we have a good chat about the new plans for our life.
 My specific place in Africa is South Africa, because of its history, strong nature, and people.
 I want to learn full-stack development and Java because I want to switch jobs and give a better life for my family.</p>